Carroll County Animal Protection League

 January 18th, 2019: The ceiling grid was completed at a cost of $6,860.00.

 February 4th.
 2019- Richardson Electric started installing the LED ceiling lights, EXIT signs above doors, and the sensors throughout the main rooms..
-Then starting February 9th, 2019, Richardson Electric started in installing the conduit to hold the electric lines to the LED ceiling lights in the kennel area.
+Then on February 9th, 2019, Richardson Electric started in installing the conduit to hold the electric lines to the LED ceiling lights in the kennel area.

 June 12, 2018: The drywall for all the interior main rooms has arrived!
 Cost: $15,500.00.